Yolmer Sánchez

-Yolmer Carlos Javier Sánchez (born June 29, 1992) is a Venezuelan professional baseball infielder in the Atlanta Braves organization.
+Yolmer Carlos Javier Sánchez (born June 29, 1992) is a Venezuelan professional baseball infielder who is a free agent.
 He made his Major League Baseball (MLB) debut in 2014 with the Chicago White Sox, and has also played in MLB for the Boston Red Sox and New York Mets.
 Prior to the 2017 season, he was known as Carlos Sánchez.
 He led the American League in triples in 2018, and won a Gold Glove Award in 2019 at second base.